Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/README.md

 These models, along with ITU-T Rec.
 P.1204.3 together, form a family of models called [_AVQBits_](https://ieeexplore.ieee.org/document/9846967).
 An open source implementation of these extensions can be found [here](https://github.com/Telecommunication-Telemedia-Assessment/p1204_3_extensions).

-## Requirements
+## Requirements and Installation

-To be able to run the model you need to install some software.
+There are two ways to run the model:

+1. Native installation (requires ffmpeg, python3, and `bitstream_mode3_videoparser`)
+2. Docker (no dependencies required)

 In addition, we suggest to have high enough free memory available – for a 10 second UHD-1 video sequence, 4 GB of memory should be sufficient.

+### Native Installation

-The following is required for native execution – for Docker, see the section [Docker Usage](#docker-usage).
+The following is required for native execution – for Docker, see the next section.

 * Linux 64-bit (Currently the model is only tested on Ubuntu >= 18.04, i.e. 18.04, 20.04, 22.04)
 * git